DrStS/Camera/README.md

 ```

 ### FP.6 Performance evaluation 2
-Please note that if the bounding box matching based on max number of keypoints is wrong, hence the following check is not passed.
+Please note that if the bounding box matching based on max number of keypoints is wrong, the following check is not passed.
 ```cpp
 if (currBB->lidarPoints.size() > 0 && prevBB->lidarPoints.size() > 0) // only compute TTC if we have Lidar points
 ```
 In such a case the descriptor/detector combination is discarded.
-Out of these 35 combination the following 9 give resonable results.
+Out of these 35 combination the following 9 give reasonable results.
 ```
 ========================= detector type: SHITOMASI and descriptor type: BRISK
 ========